cparnot/GridEZ/Docs/User docs/GridEZ-ReadMe.markdown

 	* GEZServer: easy-to-use wrapper for XGController/XGConnection
 	* GEZJob: wrapper for XGJob; submission and result retrieval as it should be: submit a job and get the results in a delegate method
 	* GEZGrid: for more advanced uses, you may need to occasionally specify a specific grid to submit jobs to (by default, submitting to a server will submit to the default grid)
+	* GEZMetaJob: a sophisticated scheduler that can take a list of commands (provided by your code using a "data source" design similar to NSTableView) and automatically submit and retrieve the results
 * Bonjour browser: with just one call to the startBrowsing method, you get all the local Xgrid Controllers available to the user and ready to be used by your application
 * Controller Connection Window: without writing any code, your application can let the user connect to any Xgrid Controllers she has access to using the prebuilt connection panel that handles local and remote connections, authentication,...; your application can then easily access these servers or be notified when the user connects to them
 * integration with CoreData; with just one call to the save method, your application will automatically save all the information about the jobs it submitted and the server it connected to in the past; for instance, the user may quit your application and come back later to retrieve all the jobs that are now finished, and you don't have to write any code to provide that functionality